 In 2016, I joined the Centre for Haemato-Oncology in the Barts Cancer Institute as a Clinical Senior Lecturer funded initially as an Intermediate Clinical Fellow by the Wellcome Trust.
-I have been working at the Francis Crick Institute to investigate the metabolism of normal and malignant B cells in collaboration with Professor Karen Vousden and Dinis Calado.
+From 2016-2021 I worked on secondment at the Francis Crick Institute to investigate the metabolism of normal and malignant B cells in collaboration with Professors Karen Vousden and Dinis Calado.

 2018: Fellowship of the Higher Education Academy (FHEA)

 2015: Fellowship of the Royal College of Pathologists (FRCPath)